-A kitchen fire is something no restaurant owner wants to think about.
-While restaurant operators should be taking steps to prevent fires from starting in the first place, there is always a risk that something could go wrong.
-Luckily, fire codes require commercial kitchens to include fire suppression systems that can stop a fire before it gets out of control.
+A kitchen fire is something no restaurant owner wants to contemplate.
+While restaurants and commercial kitchens should be taking steps to prevent fires from starting in the first place, there is always a risk that something could go wrong.
+Luckily, fire codes require commercial kitchens to install fire suppression systems.
+These crucial fire protection systems suppress fires quickly to minimize damage and downtime.

-As with any piece of life safety equipment, kitchen fire suppression systems need to be inspected regularly.
-Kitchen fire suppression system inspections have three main purposes:
+As with any fire protection equipment, kitchen fire suppression systems need continuous inspections.
+Kitchen fire suppression system inspections have three primary purposes:

 - Ensure the system is functioning properly

 - Ensure the system will pass inspection or an insurance audit

 Whether your restaurant’s suppression system is brand new or has been active for years, here’s what restaurant owners need to know about kitchen fire suppression system inspections.

 How Often Should Kitchen Fire Suppression System Inspections Occur?

 NFPA 96 requires a trained and certified technician to inspect kitchen fire suppression systems every six months.
 A certified inspector ensures your system is in peak operating condition and has replacement parts and in-depth NFPA code expertise to ensure compliance.

 Fire suppression professionals will conduct an in-depth inspection and testing of each of the components of your system, including:

 - Pressurized and non-pressurized tanks